taurushq-io/tg-bridge-contracts-CCIP/README.md

 # CCIPSender

-> This project is not audited.
-It is a PoC to interact with the CCIP bridge
+> This project is a proof-of-concept to demonstration interactions with the CCIP bridge.
 >
->If you want to use this project, perform your own verification !
+> It's not designed to be production code, it's not security-audited, use at your own risk.

-# Overview
+## Overview

 A sender contract serves as an entrypoint between your end user and the router contract from Chainlink.
 This contract is under your control and can be used to offer more possibility of customization.

 The sender contract will be the main entrypoint for your user to bridge tokens.
 It will contain all the logic to transfer tokens and send messages.

-More information in the [CCIP Chainlink website](https://docs.chain.link/ccip) and in the library CCIP in github [smartcontractkit/ccip](https://github.com/smartcontractkit/ccip)
+More information is available in the [CCIP Chainlink website](https://docs.chain.link/ccip) and in the library CCIP in github [smartcontractkit/ccip](https://github.com/smartcontractkit/ccip)

 The main reference is the [CCIP masterclass](https://andrej-rakic.gitbook.io/chainlink-ccip/ccip-masterclass/exercise-1-transfer-tokens)

-## Configuration and use
+## Configuration and usage

-To allow bidirectional transactions, you have to deploy the sender contract in each blockchain.
+To allow bidirectional transactions, you must deploy the sender contract on each blockchain.

-For example, to bridge between Polygon<-> Aval
+Let's look at the example of a bridge between Polygon and Avalanche.

-After deployment, the first step is to set the link between Polygon and Avalanche
+After deployment of the contracts, the first step is to establish the link between Polygon and Avalanche.

 ### Allow list chains

 We will allow Avalanche to be a destination chain.
-We call the function `setAllowlistChain` to do this.
+We call the function `setAllowlistChain()` to do this.

 ```solidity
 function setAllowlistChain(uint64 _chainSelector, bool allowedSourceChain, bool allowedDestinationChain)